tylertrimble/viswaternet/docs/contributing.rst

 ~~~~~~~~~~~~~~~~~~~

 visnet could always use more documentation, whether as part of the
-official visnet docs, in docstrings, or even on the web in blog posts,
+official VisWaterNet docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback